- Studying in New Zealand

 Eligibility to receive a monetary award

-For full details of the eligibility requirements, see NCEA Rules and Procedures - Secondary Schools.
+For full details of the eligibility requirements, see Assessment (including Examination) Rules for Schools.

 How many candidates are awarded New Zealand Scholarship?